 On where to go in January, let’s get into the winter spirit and go to a snow festival.
-Located in Baerplatz, in the village center of Grindelwald, the festival started in 1983 as an event, in which Japanese artists have created a giant Heidi made of snow.
+Located in Baerplatz, in the village center of Grindelwald, the festival started in 1983 as an event in which Japanese artists created a giant Heidi made of snow.

 Now, it’s transformed into an integral cultural tradition.
 After the festival, the snow sculptures melt into the surroundings by themselves.

 Grindelwald is also a nice ski resort, with stunning views of the Eiger mountain, so after seeing the sculptures, you can strap on your skis and ride down the slopes.